spellhouse/clairvoyant/README.md

 ## What about Clojure?

 This library was born out of frustration with `println` debugging in ClojureScript.
-For the moment it will remain a ClojureScript project but.
+For the moment it will remain a ClojureScript project but that shouldn't be for long.

 ## License